 Internal sleeve that can be used for hydration, but no pathway for the hose

-The Venture Pal 35L doesn't have a hip belt or back suspension, making it less ideal for heavier loads.
-Fortunately, many shoppers intending to use their daypacks for bulky items like clothes are less likely to max out the carrying capacity.
-The Venture Pal doesn't offer much in terms of durability, so if that's a priority, we'd recommend options like the Osprey Talon 22, though it's not nearly as lightweight.
-At the end of the day, the penny-priced Venture Pal is worthy of consideration if you're on a strict budget and aren't anticipating heavy loads.
+The Venture Pal 35L doesn't have a hip belt or back suspension, so if you think you're going to load it up, think again.
+You'll want to make sure you keep it on the lighter side.
+Fortunately, many shoppers intending to use their daypacks for bulky items like clothes are less likely to max out the carrying capacity in terms of weight.
+The Venture Pal doesn't offer much by way of durability, so if that's a priority, we'd recommend options like the Gregory Citro 24 H2O.
+It's not nearly as lightweight, but it beats out the Venture in comfort and construction quality.
+However, at the end of the day, the penny-priced Venture Pal is worthy of consideration if you're on a strict budget and aren't anticipating heavy loads.

 Internal hydration sleeve, hook and loop attachment point

 The REI Traverse 32 wasn't the most mobile of packs during testing, which wasn't surprising when considering its robust frame construction.
-For approaching climbs, hiking, or backpacking, this pack's rigidity wasn't an issue, but if one is planning to scramble or climb with their backpack, consider the lighter REI siblings of the Traverse.
-These include the midsized REI Co-op Trail 25 or the lighter REI Co-Op Flash 22, which offer decent mobility but can't handle heavier loads.
-Also, the sternum strap of the Traverse 32 fell off during testing, which is a common complaint among REI packs.
+For approaching climbs, hiking, or backpacking, this pack's rigidity wasn't an issue, it was actually a pro.
+But if you are planning to scramble or climb with your backpack, consider the lighter REI siblings of the Traverse, like the mid-sized REI Co-op Trail 25 or the lighter REI Co-Op Flash 22.
+Both offer much better mobility, but can't handle heavier loads, so take your pick.
+The sternum strap of the Traverse 32 fell off during our testing, which is a common complaint among REI packs.
 While we didn't experience this with other REI packs during this update, it's worth grabbing a backup strap at the store.
-Lastly, this isn't the lightest pack out there, so if weight is a priority, we'd steer you elsewhere.
-Besides a few considerations, this is an excellent pack if you're seeking a versatile, heartily built daypack for many types of outings.
+Lastly, at 41.0 oz, this isn't the lightest pack out there, so if weight is a priority, we'd steer you elsewhere.
+However, many of these considerations are a result of improved comfort and durability, and as our reviewer puts it, “Some will like the more rigid hipstraps and back padding, some won't.”
+If you fall into the first category, this is an excellent choice for a versatile, heartily built daypack.

 After extensive market research, we bought the top options available today.
 We spent several weeks with each daypack in a variety of environments, from concrete sprawls in the city to rugged mountain ranges.
 We pushed each model as hard as we could on hikes, climbs, work commutes, fishing trips, and backpacking adventures to unearth the best and worst attributes of each pack.
 We also performed more objective testing with hose and weighted drag tests to size up weather resistance and durability.
 To learn more about our testing process, check out our in-depth testing article.